Historical Foundations of Military Medicine in Ancient China

 Preventive Medicine and Camp Hygiene

 Ancient Chinese commanders understood that a healthy army defeated disease as much as the enemy.
-Preventive measures were codified in military manuals such as the Jixiao Xinshu (New Treatise on Military Efficiency) by General Qi Jiguang (1528–1588).
+Preventive measures were codified in manuals such as the Jixiao Xinshu (New Treatise on Military Efficiency) by General Qi Jiguang (1528–1588).
 These measures included:

-General Qi Jiguang also instituted daily foot inspections to prevent trench foot and fungal infections, and he ordered that bedding be aired in sunlight weekly to kill lice and fleas.
+General Qi Jiguang also instituted daily foot inspections to prevent trench foot and fungal infections, and ordered that bedding be aired in sunlight weekly to kill lice and fleas.
+Soldiers were required to bathe in rivers or use steam baths whenever possible.
 These practices dramatically reduced disease-related casualties, which often exceeded combat deaths in pre-modern armies.

 Innovative Tools and Medicines